mjakeman/kemu-kupu/wiki/mjak923-log.md

 as well as ported the colours above to "colour profiles" which had been introduced on my other branch.
 I added tint colours for the colourblind mode profile to make it work again.
 Finally, I styled the table, giving it rounded corners.

+## 10 October
+Next, I began working on "confetti".
+I wanted to add a fun, interactive element to the project and thus decided to create a confetti particle system using JavaFX's canvas API.
+This was intentionally designed to be reminiscent of Canvas's particle effects that are shown when a project is submitted (such as this one).

+I started by following a tutorial on implementing a simple particle system in JavaScript, which I reworked to be in Java (see [here](https://www.howtosolutions.net/2016/09/javascript-canvas-simple-particle-system/)).
+This gave me the framework for handling large numbers of particles.
+I first changed it so the particles were emitted at the user's cursor inside a new `ParticleView` control.

+The next step was to add physics to the particles, as they currently just bounce around the screen.
+I made the confetti particles feel lighter and "more airy".
+I played around with randomising particle velocity and added aerodynamic drag to slow down the particles as they move.
+Then, I added a gravitational effect to the vertical velocity.

+Next, I added some variation in particle rotation and size.
+I made the particles rectangular to look more like confetti and rotated the particles randomly.
+I reworked the random colour generation method to give brighter colours only (constraining the red green and blue channels to values above 30% only).

+I also adjusted the confetti velocity with respect to the size factor of each particle, so large particles feel heavy and small particles "go flying".

+This was integrated into the end game screen, and I made clicking on the background emit more particles.
+A fairly complex transition allows the score to come up first, and then fade away as the results table shows.
+I made most controls either "Pick on Bounds" or "Mouse Transparent" so as much of the background is clickable as possible.